CoinPaymentsNet/CoinPaymentsNET.github.io/pages/shopping-carts/magento1.md

 Create account on coinpayments.org and start accepting Bitcoins, or any other form 100s available crypto currencies on your site or game. <a alt='register on .org' href='https://www.coinpayments.net/register'>Register</a>.
 After registration you would automatically have Mercahnt account.
 Create your API keys pair:
 ![api]({{ site.url }}/images/API.png)
-and add deposit addresses for all coints you would like to accept:
+and add deposit addresses for all coins you would like to accept:
 ![coins_deposit]({{ site.url }}/images/receiveCoins1.png)
 ![coins_deposit]({{ site.url }}/images/receiveCoins2.png)